dfgordon/vscode-language-applesoft/README.md

 ## Multi-File Programs and Program Flow

 As of this writing, the extension analyzes each file in isolation.
 For a multi-file project it may be desirable to suppress warnings related to undeclared or unassigned variables (see extension settings).
-Also as of this writing, the extension does not try to follow the program's flow.
+Also as of this writing, analysis of program flow is very limited.
 As a result, errors such as `NEXT WITHOUT FOR`, `REDIM'D ARRAY`, etc., are not detected.

 ## Minify and Tokenize

 The extension provides a `minify` command to reduce the memory used by your Applesoft program.
-This performs the following transformations on your code:
+It creates a new document with the following transformations:

-* Strips all comments
+* Strip all comments
-* Reduces variable and function names to the first two characters
+* Reduce variable and function names to the first two characters
 	- reduction can be less if hidden tokens would be introduced
-* Strips unnecessary separators and unquotes
+* Strip unnecessary separators and unquotes

-This produces a new document, leaving the existing one unchanged.
-Make sure you review and repair all variable name collisions before applying this transformation.
+You are prompted for whether to minify ampersand commands (safe answer is no).
+The minifier will not renumber or rearrange lines.
+Renumbering can be done using the `renumber lines` command.

-As of this writing, `minify` does not include renumbering lines.
-This has to be done separately using the `renumber lines` command.
+Make sure you review and repair all variable name collisions before minifying.

 If you want to see how much space you have saved, you can use the `show tokenized program` command on the transformed and untransformed code.
 Note the ending addresses in the two cases.